TeskaLabs/asab/docs/how-tos/03_rest_api.md

         )
 ```

-1. This is a reference on the microservice.
+1. This is a reference to the microservice itself.
 In this app, we will create a service which uses the MongoDB Storage.

 2. Methods `add_put`, `add_get` take arguments `path`, which specifies the endpoint, and `handler`, which is a coroutine that is called after the request is received from the client.
 In fact, these methods are performed on [aiohttp web handler](https://docs.aiohttp.org/en/stable/web_reference.html#aiohttp.web.UrlDispatcher) and are special cases of the `add_route` method.
 In this case, the the path is `/crud-myrestapi/{collection}`, where collection is a variable name.